DIYbiosphere/sphere/docs/about/community.md

 - See other members and mention them, like @ahuacatl
 - See teams, create new teams, be team maintainer, and mention them, like [@DIYbiosphere/editors][gh_editors]
-- Manage Issues and Pull Requests (PR); close, merge (PRs), reopen, assign, apply labels, milestones.
+- Manage Issues and Pull Requests (PR); close, merge, reopen, assign, apply labels, milestones.
 See our [workflow management][workflow] of tickets.
 - Have Issues and PR assigned to them
 - Edit and delete anyone's comments